 We recommend the use of these burners over any other method for releasing the true scent of Mermade Premium incense with less smoke.

 Electric burners are by far the best and most efficient way of burning fine incense.
 Now we are able at last to offer them at very good price.

 It is an investment you will never regret.
 They burn cleanly and consistently, and can be adjusted to the perfect temperature to heat the incense, and allow it to give forth its true essence, while not burning it up completely or too quickly.
-They have a light on the front to let you know when the censer is on and a good size removable bowl to hold the incense.

 If you enjoy incense in your home or temple and want to receive its full benefit, invest in an electric burner, you will not be sorry.

 We are very pleased to be able to offer this beautiful, reliable and easy to use Golden Lotus Electric Heater.
 Unlike Charcoal for burning incense you have control over the level of heat and therefore you will receive the greatest benefit, scent and subtle aroma from fine natural ingredients with very little smoke.
 It lets the incense gently warm up and release its scent.
 We recommend this heater for fine Agarwood , Sandalwood chips and also resins.